Emesene dynasty: Sampsiceramus I to Sampsiceramus II

 Sampsiceramus I (𐡔𐡌𐡔𐡂𐡓𐡌) was the founding Priest-King of the Emesene dynasty who lived in the 1st century BC and was a tribal chieftain or Phylarch.
 The ancestors of Sampsiceramus I were Arabs who had travelled the Syrian terrain, before deciding to settle in the Orontes Valley and South of the Apamea region.
 Sampsiceramus I, his family and his ancestors in Syria had lived under the Greek rule of the Seleucid Empire.
 Sampsiceramus I was a son of Aziz (Azizus, c.
 94 BC); paternal grandson of Iamblichus (c.
 151 BC) and there was a possibility he may have had a brother called Ptolemaeus (c.
 41 BC) who may have had descendants through his son.
 Through the rule and influence of the Seleucid dynasty and Greek settlement in the Seleucid Empire, the area was assimilated into the Greek language and culture of the Hellenistic period.
 Hence, Sampsiceramus I and his ancestors became Hellenized through the Greek rule of Syria and the surrounding territories.

 Sampsiceramus I was an ally to the last Seleucid Greek Monarchs of Syria.
 By this time, the Seleucid Empire had become very weak and always appealed to the Roman Republic to help solve political or succession problems.
 Around 64 BC, the Roman General and Triumvir, Pompey had reorganised Syria and the surrounding countries into Roman provinces.
 Pompey had installed client kings in the region, who would become allies of Rome.
 Among these was Sampsiceramus I (whose name is also spelt Sampsigeramus).
 The Roman politician Marcus Tullius Cicero, nicknamed Pompey ‘Sampsiceramus’ to make fun of Pompey's pretensions as an eastern potentate.
-At the request of Pompey, Sampsiceramus I captured and killed in 64 BC, the second last Seleucid King Antiochus XIII Asiaticus.
+At the request of Pompey, Sampsiceramus I captured and killed the penultimate Seleucid King Antiochus XIII Asiaticus in 64 BC.
 After the death of Antiochus XIII, Sampsiceramus I was confirmed in power and his family was left to rule the surrounding region under Roman suzerainty.
 Client rulers such as Sampsiceramus I could police routes and preserve the integrity of Rome without cost to Roman manpower or to the Roman treasury; they were probably paid for the privilege.